matsaleh13/getku/README.md

   Options:

     -h, --help                     output usage information
     -s, --startingNumber <number>  The starting index for Kus to retrieve.
-    -e, --endingNumber <number>    The ending index for Kus to retrieve.
-    -l, --limit <number>           Max number of concurrent requests.
-    -u, --user <username>          The user name of the Ku user we're interested in.
+Default: 0 -e, --endingNumber <number>    The ending index for Kus to retrieve.
+Default: 500000 -c, --concurrency <number>     Max number of concurrent requests.
+Default: 10 -u --user <username>           The username of the Ku user we're interested in.
+Required.
     -o --outputFolder <path>       The relative path to the folder in which the downloaded files should be written.
+Default: ./ku
 ```